vicente-ramos/ike-artifactory-ruby/README.md

 * `folder`: The repository path to be cleaned. `cleanup!` only cleans a single path (directory) and does not recurse
 * `days_old`: The cutoff age for deletion of images.
 Any images less that `days_old` old will not be cleaned up.
 * `most_recent_images`: The number of most recent container images to keep, regardless of age
-* `images_exclude_list`: List of Docker container tags to be excluded from deletion, regardless of age
+* `tags_to_exclude`: List of Docker container tags to be excluded from deletion, regardless of age
 * `user`: The username to be used to access repository
 * `password`: User's password.
 * `log_level` (optional): Logging verbosity, from the `Logger` Ruby core class.
 Defaults to ::Logger::INFO.